stephenslater/Crowd-Dynamics/docs/index.md

 ## Conclusions

-For more information, please see the presentation tab or look [here.](presentations.md)
+For more information regarding software design, challenges, etc. please see the presentation tab or look [here.](presentation)

 Overall, we successfully used big data and big compute infrastructures combined with TensorFlow to develop analytics of real-time crowd dynamics compared to historical data for the Science Center Plaza.